 Hansard Europe was closed to new business in 2013 and the Group's objective is to run the business off in an efficient and well managed manner.
-We continue to meet the requirements of the company's policyholders, regulators and stakeholders while utilising operational efficiencies through the use of Hansard OnLine.
+We continue to meet the requirements of the Hansard Europe's policyholders, regulators and stakeholders while utilising operational efficiencies through the use of Hansard OnLine.
 The servicing of policy contracts and other administrative operations are performed at the Group's head office in the Isle of Man.
 Regulatory control and management of outsourced activities are exercised from the company's offices in Dublin.
-The company remains strongly capitalised with net assets of £14.8m.
+Hansard Europe remains well capitalised with net assets of £13.3m.

-We continue to robustly defend litigation arising out of circumstances where policyholders believe that the performance of an asset linked to a particular contract is not satisfactory.
-As outlined more fully in section 11 of the Business and Financial Review, total writs were £23.6m as at 31 December 2022 (30 June 2022: £21.2m).
+We continue to robustly defend litigation arising out of circumstances where policyholders consider that the performance of an asset linked to a particular contract is not satisfactory.
+As outlined more fully in section 11 of the Business and Financial Review, total writs were £22.0m as at 31 December 2023 (30 June 2023: £22.4m).